latenitefilms/NewsImport/README.md

-# NewsImport
+# News Import

-Final Cut Pro Workflow Extension that allows you to import NewsML-G2 metadata
+Final Cut Pro Workflow Extension that allows you to import NewsML-G2 metadata.